About the Time Trade Circle

 How does it work?

 Our timebank is primarily online, though you don't have to be online to be a member.
 Members post their contact info and the services that they can offer and that they would like to receive.
 Other members browse the site and when they see something they want or something they can help with, they can contact that member either through the site or by emailing or calling directly.
 The two members arrange a mutually convenient time and place and after the trade the hours are recorded on the website as well.
-That way your online account is like your bank account, keeping track of all your trades and time dollars, and helping you connect with your neighbors.
+That way your online account is like your bank account, keeping track of all your trades and Timebank Hours, and helping you connect with your neighbors.
 Get more details about how it works in the member guide.

 Our Local Time Bank